randrew/uxn32/readme.md

 Use
 ---

-Download the pre-built [Uxn Starter Pack - a bundle of Uxn32.exe and a collection of ROMs](https://github.com/randrew/uxn32/releases/download/1.1/Uxn32-Plus-Start-Pack-ROMs.zip).
+Download the pre-built [Uxn32 Essentials Pack - a bundle of Uxn32.exe and a collection of ROMs](https://github.com/randrew/uxn32/releases/download/latest/uxn32-essentials.zip).
 Unzip into a new directory and run Uxn32.exe.

 Uxn32 TODO
 ----------